Aparus/opensource.guide/_articles/ru/finding-users.md

 ---
-lang: en
+lang: ru
 title: Finding Users for Your Project
 description: Help your open source project grow by getting it in the hands of happy users.
 class: finding
 toc:
-  spreading-the-word: "Spreading the word"
+  spreading-the-word: 'Spreading the word'
-  figure-out-your-message: "Figure out your message"
+  figure-out-your-message: 'Figure out your message'
-  help-people-find-and-follow-your-project: "Help people find and follow your project"
+  help-people-find-and-follow-your-project: 'Help people find and follow your project'
-  go-where-your-projects-audience-is-online: "Go where your project’s audience is (online)"
+  go-where-your-projects-audience-is-online: 'Go where your project’s audience is (online)'
-  go-where-your-projects-audience-is-offline: "Go where your project’s audience is (offline)"
+  go-where-your-projects-audience-is-offline: 'Go where your project’s audience is (offline)'
-  build-a-reputation: "Build a reputation"
+  build-a-reputation: 'Build a reputation'
 order: 3
 image: /assets/images/cards/finding.png
 related: